Sybil Irving: Later life

 Irving returned to social work after completing her military service.
 In 1947, she became general secretary of the Victorian Division of the Red Cross and held this position until 1959.
 She was also appointed Honorary Colonel of the Women's Royal Australian Army Corps (WRAAC) when the Army re-formed its women's service in 1951.
-In 1960–61 she took a 13-month-long holiday in Britain and Europe, during which time she resigned from the WRAAC in 1961.
+In 1960 and 1961, she took a 13-month-long holiday in Britain and Europe, during which time she resigned from the WRAAC in 1961.

 After returning to Australia Irving worked as a consultant for the Victorian Old People's Welfare Council organising elderly citizens' clubs until she retired in 1971.
 She died on 28 March 1973 at her home in South Yarra and was buried with full military honours at Fawkner cemetery.
 Following her death Irving's friends and former colleagues raised funds for memorials to her in all of the Australian capital cities.

+A 1943 painting of her by war artist Nora Heysen is in the Australian War Memorial collection in Canberra.